Disclosure: if you purchase through any links on this web page, I earn referral fees from partners. These fees do not influence my recommendations.

 To test this, I used LoadImpact to send 200 “virtual users” (bots) to the website.
 The bots simulated real user activity.

-You can see the results here, and here’s a screenshot with a summary:
+Here’s a screenshot with a summary:

 The blue line indicates the server response rate, which you can see remained stable at 27 milliseconds throughout the test.